Charlie Ward: Controversy

 In 2001, while playing for the Knicks, it was discovered that Ward had made comments about Jews during a Bible-study session, comments that were eventually leaked to the press.
 Among the comments made: "Jews are stubborn...tell me, why did they persecute Jesus unless He knew something they didn't want to accept...They had His blood on their hands."

 There was outrage directed at Ward from Jewish groups, the public, as well as the Knicks organization itself.
 Ward defended himself by saying "I didn't mean to offend any one group because that's not what I'm about.
 I have friends that are Jewish.
 Actually, my friend is a Jewish guy, and his name is Jesus Christ."
 He also said the quotes were taken out of context, as he stated that "Jews are stubborn" in speaking to what he perceived to be their disinclination to convert to Christianity.

 Ward eventually apologized for those statements, with his apology being accepted by the Anti-Defamation League.

+Post retirement career

+Coaching

+Ward was an assistant coach for the NBA team, the Houston Rockets.

+In June 2007, Ward was hired as an assistant coach for the varsity boys basketball team by Westbury Christian School in Houston, Texas.
+In November 2007, he accepted the job as head coach for the varsity football team at Westbury Christian School, stating that his desire is to help prepare young minds for Christ.
+In February 2014, it was announced that Ward accepted the head coaching position at Booker T. Washington High School in Pensacola, Florida, where his son Caleb would be attending and playing football.
+As of March 8, 2018, Ward is the Ambassador of Football for Florida State University.
+In March 2018, Ward became the head boys' basketball coach for Florida State University Schools (FSUS or Florida High) in Tallahassee, Florida.
+The program improved since Ward's arrival.

+Ward was hired to be the head coach at Florida A&M on April 16, 2025.

+Other

+Ward hosts a web series, Chalk Talk with Charlie Ward, where he discusses his thoughts on Florida State Seminole Football.